GavinSchalliol/qdice/README.md

 ```
 $ git clone git@github.com:GavinSchalliol/qdice.git
 $ cd qdice
-$ ./dicegen.sh
+$ python dicegen.py
-$ nano diceware_wordlist.txt
+$ cat dw_wordlist.txt
 ```

-## How do I help?
-The easiest way is to choose one of the `list*` files, look through it manually, and mark words for deletion.

-Alternatively, this project still needs more infrastructure work:
-* list generator should detect & exclude marked words
-* easier interface to find & replace marked words
-* more human-readable filenaming system
-* bug fixes
-* anything else you can think of!

-## What are these files?
-* `dicegen.sh`: This is the script that concatenates the `list*` files and outputs the result to `wordlist.txt`.
-It then generates a file `diceware_wordlist.txt`, which contains the mapping of words to diceware rolls.
-Largely adapted from [here](https://gist.github.com/zxjinn/4463806) by [@zxjinn](https://github.com/zxjinn).

-* `list*`: These are the word lists used to generate the diceware wordlist, split into smaller sublists for easier editing.

-* `wordlist.txt`: The original wordlist.
-Probably doesn't need to be here, actually.
+## Important files
+Input and output files are determined by the `inputFile` and `outputFile` variables at the beginning of the `dicegen.py` script.
+By default, they are:

+* `wordlist.txt`: a list of words, separated by newlines.
+Must be at least 7776 lines, or the script will not run.

-* `diceware_wordlist.txt`: Once you've run `dicegen.sh`, this file contains your diceware wordlist!
+* `dw_wordlist.txt`: Once you've run `dicegen.py`, this file contains your diceware wordlist!